sisinflab-swot/cowl/docs/howto/index.rst

 ------------------------

-In order to query an ontology you must first deserialize it, which can be done via :class:`CowlManager`.
+In order to query an ontology you must first deserialize it, which can be done via :struct:`CowlManager`.
 Cowl can use multiple readers, either built-in or provided by the user.
 For further information, refer to :ref:`the related documentation <reading>`.

 OWL ontologies may `import <owl imports>`_ other ontologies, which may involve loading them